Eratas/rapidfox/README.md

 ## Conclusion

-This comprehensive optimization guide provides a systematic approach to maximizing Zen Browser and Firefox performance while maintaining security and stability.
-The settings are organized by function and risk level, with specific recommendations for 4GB, 8GB, and 16GB+ RAM systems to help users make informed decisions based on their hardware capabilities.

 Key improvements in this version include RAM-specific configurations, enhanced smooth scrolling optimizations, YouTube and content-heavy website performance improvements, comprehensive user.js guidance, and removal of settings that are already enabled by default in modern Firefox/Zen versions.

 Remember that browser updates may change default values, so revisit these settings after major version upgrades.
 All settings are subject to change as Zen developers continue improving the browser over time.
 Start with the safer optimizations and gradually implement advanced settings based on your comfort level and specific needs.

 **Performance Results**: With these optimizations properly applied and configured for your RAM capacity, users can expect 30-50% improvements in benchmark scores and significantly better real-world browsing responsiveness, memory efficiency, and multimedia performance.